Nosto/wiki-docs/implementing-nosto/implement-search/implement-search-using-code-editor/implementing-autocomplete.md

 The `@nosto/preact` package exports two useful utilities:
 - **useSpeechToText** – A hook to control the voice-to-text functionality.
 - **speechToTextSupported** – A variable indicating whether the current environment supports the feature.

->Note: Some additional styling may be required depending on the merchant’s input setup to ensure proper alignment and positioning of the voice search button.

 #### Element selection